luc-girod/MicMacWorkflowsByLucGirod/README.md

 A stub of doc for this repo is here https://micmacworkflowsbylucgirod.readthedocs.io/en/latest/

-The MicMac wiki can also help you : http://micmac.ensg.eu
+The MicMac wiki can also help you (for some reason only with Firefox) : http://micmac.ensg.eu

 The community is on Reddit : https://www.reddit.com/r/MicMac/

-The forum is always open : http://forum-micmac.forumprod.com/

 Please contact luc.girod@gmail.com if you have any issues.